rapmd73/fixtodict/README.md

 FIXtodict is a FIX Dictionary generator tool.

-FIXtodict program performs data enhancing and data sanitazion on raw FIX Repository files.
-The resulting data will feature:
+The program performs data enhancing and data sanitazion on raw FIX Repository files.
+It allows you to  The resulting data will feature:

 - High-quality Markdown documentation obtained from several sources, plus minor improvements, e.g.